Radiative Neutrino Mass with Scotogenic Scalar Triplet: Scotogenic model with symmetry

 2) $M_{\Sigma_k}^2\ll{m}_{h^+}^2=m_{\Delta^+}^2$

 3) for whatever value of $M_{\Sigma_k}^2$ and ${m}_{h^+}^2=m_{\Delta^+}^2$

 which agree with those in a recent study~\cite{McDonald:2013hsa}.

 Our unique DM candidate $\Delta^0$ is hypercharge-less DM which does not couple directly to $Z$ boson.
 Accordingly, it is not ruled out by direct-detection experiments.
 However, there are constraints from the relic abundance for DM.
 As shown in~\cite{Cirelli:2005uq,FileviezPerez:2008bj,Araki:2011hm,Hambye:2009pw}, its correct value can be achieved by annihilations of $\Delta^0$ to gauge bosons with mass of $\Delta^0$ in the multi-TeV range, and thus out of the reach of the LHC.
 Therefore, the other states must be even heavier so that this scotogenic variant of the model leads to purely virtual beyond SM physics at the LHC.
+Neutrino masses $m_\nu \sim 0.1$ eV with mass values $M_\Sigma \sim m_{S_1} \sim m_{S_2} \sim 2$ TeV will be reproduced with slightly larger couplings $g_{1,2}$ and $\lambda_7$ of the order $10^{-3}$.
+Due to high mass of the new states, lepton flavour violation is out of present experimental reach.